mirjrk/DK/OneTraffic/README.md

-# One Traffic #
+# OneTraffic #

-One traffic is an application that provides necessary information about all relevant factors on the road.
+OneTraffic is an application that provides necessary information about all relevant factors on the road.

 It is a mobile communication platform between drivers and important POIs, and allows different users to navigate vehicles to requested places, to see relevant events on the road, and to make ads.